BEWARE: Some displays are weather-dependent or have limited hours! Check the listings closely so your visit is a treat, not a trick!

 House of the Undead, 188 Clarkson Street, Fall River, MA

 As a sign on the front lawn warns visitors, this house truly is “dead inside.”
-For the past six years, Joyce Botelho has been turning her Fall River house into a haunted abode.
+For the past seven years, Joyce Botelho has been turning her Fall River house into a haunted abode.
 The decorations are visible during the day, but the true horror begins at sundown.
-The lights, animatronics and spooky sound effects stay on for about 2 hours each night, starting Oct.
-8, weather permitting.
+The lights, animatronics and spooky sound effects stay on for about 2 hours each night, starting in early October, weather permitting.
 On Halloween, beware!
 “On Halloween night only, my brother dresses up and walks around to help me scare trick-or-treaters in zombie costumes,” Botelho told 12 News.
 “I have fog that night with more strobe lights as well.”
 She added, “It’s my favorite holiday so I go all out if I can.
 Plus, I love seeing the reactions from the kids.
 Some are too scared to come get candy, some think it’s the coolest house!
 Either way, I love it!”

 Revenge of the King, 393 King Phillip St., Raynham, Mass.